Catholic Church in Samoa

 The Catholic Church in Samoa is part of the worldwide Catholic Church, which, initiated by the life, death and resurrection of Jesus Christ, and under the spiritual leadership of the Pope and Roman curia in the Vatican City (within Rome) is the largest Christian church in the world.
 Catholic missionaries arrived in Samoa in 1845 and today Catholics account for around 20% of the overall population.
 Archbishop Alapati Lui Mataeliga was ordained as head of the Archdiocese of Samoa-Apia in 2003.

 Demographics

 According to Samoa's 2016 census there were 36,766 Catholics in Samoa, out of a total population of 195,979.
 The population of Samoa is about 99% Christian.

-According to the CIA World Fact Book, in the 2001 census, Catholics accounted for 19.6% of the population, being the second largest Christian denomination after Congregationalist at 34.8%.
+According to the CIA World Factbook, in the 2001 census, Catholics accounted for 19.6% of the population, being the second largest Christian denomination after Congregationalist at 34.8%.

+In 2020 there were 65 priest and 62 nuns serving 60 parishes.